-As most food clubs, a member of @Arabic Flavor shares a recipe that hails from her/his country of origin and asks the rest of the members to apply the same recipe and to post it on a preset date.
+Like most food clubs, a member of @Arabic Flavor shares a recipe that hails from her/his country of origin and asks the rest of the members to try the same recipe and to post it on a preset date.

-It is a fun and fine tradition that made me familiarize a number of esoteric as well as exotic dishes that I was totally unaware of it, despite my upbringing in the Middle East.
+It is a fun and fine tradition that made me familiar with a number of esoteric, as well as exotic dishes that I was totally unaware of it, despite my upbringing in the Middle East.

-For the month of July, the recipe picked was “Dahdah” shared by Essmat Ebda7 @food_yummy_es, a fragrant Jordanian and a Palestinian dessert made of two semolina layers encasing a generous layer of cinnamon-spiked and coarsely ground walnut.
+For the month of July, the recipe picked was “Dahdah” shared by Essmat Ebda7, @food_yummy_es.
+Dahdah is a fragrant Jordanian and a Palestinian dessert made of two semolina layers encasing a generous layer of cinnamon-spiked and coarsely ground walnut.

-This vibrant dessert is nor crunchy, nor cakey, it tastes like a large crumbly cookie that collapses once you bite into it.
-The pungency of the cinnamon note definitely gives it an edge and pairs so well with the walnut.
+This vibrant dessert is not crunchy, nor cakey, it tastes like a large crumbly cookie that collapses once you bite into it.
+The pungency of the cinnamon notes definitely give it an edge and pairs well with the walnut.
 The addition of turmeric lends the cake its vibrant, happy color.